 It also appointed Majed Mazen Rasheed Nofal as deputy CEO, and promoted Paul Gay as CFO.

 The food giant reported 582.5 million riyals ($155.46 million) in net profit in the quarter ended June 30, down from 661.41 million in same period last year.

 It attributed the drop to high expenses and financing costs.
 However, revenue for the three-month period rose 2.6 per cent to 3.76 billion riyals thanks to strong poultry and fresh dairy sales, though sales of juice products remain slow.

 Almarai said funding costs increased by 41.2m riyals due to “higher interest-bearing debt after repayment of perpetual sukuk last year, higher interest rate due to higher Sibor and lower capitalisation of funding cost for qualified capital projects,” according to its bourse statement.

-The company in May approved a new five-year business plan that includes 7.1bn riyals in capital investments aimed at helping it cut costs and grow profit.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The company in May approved a new five-year business plan that includes 7.1bn riyals in capital investments aimed at helping it cut costs and grow profit.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.